wolves

 Managing Wolves in Colorado

-Colorado Parks and Wildlife has been in communication with USFWS regarding wolf management from the outset of this restoration and management planning effort.
-In fact, USFWS was represented on the Technical Working Group that was assembled by CPW during the planning efforts for reintroducing the species.
+CPW has been in communication with the U.S. Fish and Wildlife Service (USFWS) regarding wolf management from the outset of the restoration and management planning effort.
+USFWS was represented on the Technical Working Group assembled by CPW during the planning efforts for reintroducing the species.

 It is not a question of “want” or “don’t want.”
-With reintroduced populations becoming sustainable across the United States, including Wyoming, Montana and Idaho, many wildlife professionals believed it was only a matter of time before the wolf naturally migrated back to Colorado and we have been prepared for their arrival.
+With reintroduced populations becoming sustainable across the United States, including Wyoming, Montana and Idaho, many wildlife professionals believed it was only a matter of time before wolves naturally migrated back to Colorado, and CPW has been prepared for their arrival.
+Prior to reintroduction, wolves were occasionally detected in northern Colorado very close to the Wyoming border.

-The current plan does not consider wolf hunting.
-While the plan does not consider wolf hunting, it was discussed during the planning process by the Stakeholder Advisory Group and the Technical Working Group, that should wolf populations reach certain levels, a future Parks and Wildlife Commission with proper legal authority may seek to reclassify them as a game species.
+While the plan does not consider wolf hunting, the Stakeholder Advisory Group and the Technical Working Group did discuss hunting during the planning process.
+They concluded that, if wolf populations reach certain levels, a future Parks and Wildlife Commission with proper legal authority may seek to reclassify them as a game species.
 Wolves would also have to be removed from the Federal Endangered Species Act before hunting could be considered.
 This phase is not anticipated to take place until many years into the future, if at all.

 After the final Colorado Wolf Restoration and Management Plan was approved, the Parks and Wildlife Commission finalized regulation changes to Chapter W-10 (Nongame Wildlife) and Chapter W-17 (Damage Caused by Wildlife) to address the increased presence of wolves in Colorado.

-Wolves are currently both Federally and State protected as an Endangered Species.
+Wolves are currently protected under both federal and state law as an endangered species.

-• Wolves will be delisted from the State Threatened and Endangered species list and classified as delisted, nongame (Phase 3) when a minimum count of at least 150 wolves anywhere in Colorado is observed for 2 successive years, or a minimum count of at least 200 wolves anywhere in Colorado is observed, with no temporal requirement.
+For wolves to be downlisted from State Endangered (Phase 1) to State Threatened (Phase 2), CPW biologists must document a minimum wintertime count of 50 wolves anywhere in the state for four successive years.
+For wolves to be delisted from the State Threatened and Endangered species list and classified as delisted nongame (Phase 3), biologists must observe a minimum count of at least 150 wolves anywhere in Colorado for two successive years, or a minimum count of at least 200 wolves anywhere in Colorado, with no time requirement.

-At the time future Commissions are considering delisting, Colorado Parks and Wildlife will conduct a Population Viability Analysis, or similar population modeling effort.
-This would be done to assess the extinction probability of the wolf population in Colorado, using Colorado-specific demographic parameters gained from research and monitoring the population in the state in the years between reintroduction and recovery.
+When future Commissions consider delisting, CPW will conduct a population viability analysis, or similar population modeling effort.
+This would assess the extinction probability of the wolf population in Colorado using Colorado-specific demographic parameters gained from research and from monitoring the population in the years between reintroduction and recovery.

 Landowners